linkedin/venice/docs/dev_guide/router_rest_spec.md

 The following sections describe the endpoints in the order they are invoked by the client during initialization, in order to prime its internal state.

+As with any client/server interaction, the developer of a new client implementation should consider details such as load balancing, connection pooling, authentication and authorization.
+Since these tend to be generic concerns, rather than Venice-specific ones, they are omitted from this document.

 ## Cluster Discovery Endpoint
 The first endpoint the client invokes is to discover which cluster the store of interest belongs to: